istSOS/istSOS4-STAC/README.md

 cd eoAPI
 docker compose up
 ```
-(If fetting any error in above command try docker system prune and retry)
+(If getting any error in above command try docker system prune and retry, else directly clone from https://github.com/developmentseed/eoAPI)

 Start a new terminal window and navigate to the folder “data” or the ```stac_dir``` specified while execution
 The contents of the directory will have folder named with ```id```, which we gave previously (or “STACfromSTA” if default).
 There must exist catalog.json, collection.json and items.json
 ```bash